| “And will there be

 body parts behind when removed.
 They also do not transmit any

 diseases, at least thus far no case is known.
+Leeches wait in ambush on

 trees and let themselves drop onto their prey – wrong: leeches